 Trial Victory: Prevailing Party at Bifurcated Jury Trial/Bench Trial;Prevailing Party on Appeal; and Prevailing Party in Non-Dischargeability Trial in Bankruptcy Court.
 After a four-day jury trial in a commercial dispute, Mr. Markham obtained four special jury verdicts for his client.
 Three of the verdicts were against an individual defendant for three kinds of commercial fraud (intentional misrepresentation, fraudulent concealment, and negligent misrepresentation), and the fourth verdict was against a corporation for breach of a commercial contract.
-The jury also awarded damages for emotional distress to Mr. Markham’s client, but these damages were disallowed on a technical ground.
-After a one-day bench trial that was conducted after the jury trial, Mr. Markham obtained a bench verdict that rendered the individual defendant personally liable for his corporation’s liability to Mr. Markham’s client — a ruling that rendered the individual liable to Mr. Markham’s client for attorney’s fees and costs.
-Before the case proceeded to trial, Mr. Markham was able to obtain the dismissal of the cross-claims that the defendants had made against his client.
+The jury also awarded damages for emotional distress to Mr. Markham’s client, but these damages were disallowed by the court on a technical ground.
+In the same case, Mr. Markham also obtained a bench verdict in a bifurcated bench trial, so that the individual defendant was adjudicated personally liable for his corporation’s liability to Mr. Markham’s client — a ruling that rendered the individual liable for attorney’s fees and costs.
+Mr. Markham also obtained the dismissal before trial of ambitious cross-claims that the defendants had made against his client.
 On appeal, Mr. Markham obtained a reversal of the dismissal of a third defendant, who had been dismissed on the pleadings before trial.
-Also on appeal, Mr. Markham obtain an affirmance of the judgment in favor of his client against the other two defendants on all grounds despite their use of two appellate proceedings and a substantial request for review by the California Supreme Court.
-One of the individual defendants then attempted to discharge the judgment against him in bankruptcy proceedings: After a three-day bench trial, Mr. Markham obtained a ruling of non-dischargeability for his client from the United States Bankruptcy Court for the Southern District of California.
+Also on appeal, Mr. Markham obtain an affirmance of the judgment in favor of his client against the other two defendants on all grounds.
+One of the individual defendants then attempted to discharge the judgment against him in bankruptcy proceedings: after a three-day bench trial, Mr. Markham obtained a ruling of non-dischargeability for his client from the United States Bankruptcy Court for the Southern District of California.
 This court merged the state-court judgment into a new federal judgment, which is non-dischargeable.
 The final amount of this judgment is $639,877.53, which was rendered in addition to the $185,000 that Mr. Markham had already recovered for his client before the bankruptcy by partial satisfactions.
 In these related cases, the principal defendant’s strategy was to oppose Mr. Markham’s client so relentlessly that she would ultimately acquiesce in his commercial fraud rather than pursue the matter further.
 This strategy was unfortunate for everyone concerned, but for Mr. Markham’s client it was a matter of principle to establish that the defendants had defrauded her.
-She prevailed on all grounds from the start and clearly established that she indeed had been a victim of calculated commercial fraud.
+She prevailed on all grounds from the start and clearly established that she had been a victim of calculated commercial fraud.
 Case Name: Collins v.
-Manufactured Structures International, Inc. (Cal.
+Defendants’ Names Redacted (Cal.
 Superior Ct., S.D.
 Cty., Case No. GIC 880706; Fourth Appellate District of California, Docket Nos.
 D056865 and D057757; and United States Bankruptcy Ct., S.D.
 Cal.
 Adversary No. 14-90037).

 Large Judgment in Securities Fraud Case (Prove-Up Upon Substantial Submission).
 In a substantial case of securities fraud, Mr. Markham represented fifteen plaintiffs and obtained judgments on their behalf against seven defendants for a total amount of $968,928.00 after the principal defendants defaulted.
 These defendants vigorously opposed Mr. Markham until it became obvious that they would lose on the merits, after which they defaulted.
 By these judgments, which were obtained upon a substantial prove-up submission, Mr. Markham’s clients obtained the right to full recovery of all of the money that the defendants had obtained from them by their fraudulent promotion and sale of securities in violation of the California Corporations Code and various common-law doctrines.
 The judgments that Mr. Markham obtained constitute an unqualified victory for the firm’s clients in a very complex case of highly sophisticated securities fraud.
 The principal challenge in this matter was to investigate and uncover the fraud and to untangle a mystifying, confusing set of facts in order to give a clear, convincing explanation of the matter to a skeptical trial court.
 In the end, the trial court was fully satisfied and granted 100% of Mr. Markham’s request, issuing the above judgments in order to redress Defendants’ complicated scheme to defraud many victims over a period of several years.
 Mr. Markham received helpful assistance in this case from his colleague Antonio Maldonado.
 The clients have engaged Mr. Markham to enforce these judgments.
 Case Name: Ngo et al. v.
 Nguyen et al. (LA Cty.
 Sup.
 Ct., Case No. BC418361).